BFF’s Recent language change

 During your payment window, if your monthly income is below the lower income cut-off, adjusted each year for inflation, the payment obligation for that month is calculated as $0.
 However, you still receive credit for that month toward your payment window even though your payment obligation is zero.

-+ Is there a grace period for BFF’s ISAs?
++ Is there a grace period for BFF’s SEF Agreements?

 Yes, there is a six-month period, or Transition Period as we call it, before your payment window begins.
 However, if you are not earning above the threshold after the transition period ends, your payment window will still start but your monthly payments will still be calculated as zero until you begin earning above the lower income cut-off.